mewza/mod2glsl/README.md

        • PHAT BASS (Hilbert)<br>
        • FAT<br>
        • Bug fixes (fixed --downsample 1 which produced white noise, but --downsample 2, 4 should also work now)<br>

-Convert Amiga ProTracker MOD(and soon S3M/XM and IT) files to ShaderToy shader with visualization and note/effect overlay.

 `Live Demos` <br>
 <br>